dwstephens/ESI-OpenFoam-in-Azure/README.md

 cd ~/OpenFOAM-v1712/tutorials/incompressible/simpleFoam/motorBike

 ```
-## Task4 - Run the motobike case from the tutorial
+## Task 4 - Run the motobike case from the tutorial

 Run the motoBike case from the tutorial.
 Default is running with 6 cores.
 For different core counts one has to modify the system/decomp. and Allrun file.